jwennerstrum1/CS598-FinalProject/README.md

 ## Mortality Prediction
 We experiment with the target task of mortality prediction in the `RunMortalityPrediction.ipynb` notebook.
 This notebook creates several combinations of hyperparameter settings and passes them to the author's mortality prediction function.
 Since model training requires an available GPU, my partner and I ran this script in Google Colab.

+## Diagnosis Prediction
+We experiment with the target task of mortality prediction in the `RunDiagnosisPrediction.ipynb` notebook.
+This notebook contains a similar script as `RunMortalityPrediction.ipynb` with different hyperparameters.
+This task was found to be significantly more computationally expensive and a computer with 30 GB of RAM and a GPU with 15 GB of ram is recommended.
+We found that using Google Colab Pro was sufficient.